chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 https://bettertouchtool.net/releases/BetterTouchTool.zip

-If you ask yourself if it is worth it, I definitely say, yes.
+If you ask yourself if ithis is worth it, I definitely say, yes.
 They regularly update the software and compared to other mac tools 7 bucks is not too expensive.
-Luckily this is the only thing that needs to be bought if you are already own a MacBook with Touchbar.
-AQuite some time I have wondered if it was really worth to get the more expensive MacBook with Touchbar.
+Luckily this is the only thing that needs to be bought if you already own a MacBook with Touchbar.
+Quite some time I have wondered if it was really worth to get the more expensive MacBook with Touchbar.
 But now it has gotten really useful for quickly controlling my node on AMB-Net.

 ### Overview of BetterTouchTool and Dashboard